hannahilea/hannahilea.github.io/blog/cuttle-obsession/src.md

 ![Animated image of two overlaid grids shifting to cause moire patterns](assets/pattern-moire.gif)

+This motivation is the one I use to "let" myself procrastinate.
+I *could* respond to that email...or I could see how quickly I can implement a basic [moiré pattern](https://en.wikipedia.org/wiki/Moir%C3%A9_pattern). ¯\\\_(ツ)\_/¯ Before Cuttle I didn't really do this type of rapid programmatic pattern prototyping, except *maybe* by hand.
+Now I can, and it scratches the dual creativity itches of "constrained problem solving" followed by "open-ended exploration and search for visually interesting results".
+(Translation: Making pretty pictures is fun.)

-These are fairly self-evident: I see a pattern I think is cool and I have a go at CADding it.
+The approach is basic: I see a pattern I think is cool and then I have a go at CADding it.

 ![Side-by-side photo of a pattern punched into brass and the same pattern rended as a CAD drawing](assets/pattern-lamp.png)